Updated September 13, 2023

 Gary Reblin, VP of Domestic Products for the USPS, said in a press release, “The U.S. Postal Service is making recycling your old cell phone quicker and easier than ever before.
-We’ve expanded this recycling program to offer more consumers the opportunity to protect the environment and put some money in their pocket at the same time and with USPS, the shipping is free.”
+We’ve expanded this recycling program to offer more consumers the opportunity to protect the environment...and with USPS, the shipping is free.”

-Eligible types of e-waste include cellphones, tablets, empty ink cartridges, mp3 players, digital cameras and other small electronic devices.
-MaxBack will offer cash for many items but not all.
-Items that aren’t reusable or fixable will get properly recycled, although you may not receive any cash value for the item(s).
+Eligible types of e-waste include cellphones, tablets, empty ink cartridges, mp3 players, digital cameras, and other small electronic devices.

 This isn’t the only cash-for-electronics recycling program available to consumers.
 We did a story back in July highlighting five of the biggest online companies offering cash for old electronic devices.